Reference Group “Second Team” is Critical For Building-In Business-Case Credibility

 6. The Group Can Turn Damaging Criticism Into Constructive Contributions

-Finally, you may need to use the Reference Group as a vehicle for handling people who are seriously difficult critics of your proposal.
+Finally, you may need to use the Reference Group as a vehicle for handling people who are severe critics of your proposal.
 The Senior Vice President I mentioned is an example.
 If you face people who fit that description, you may want to bring one or more of them onto the Group at the outset.
 As members of the team, these critics will have objected and contributed everything they have to say before the final review.
 Through careful management of team meetings, you can show them, respectfully, that they are on the record.

 Take Action: Build In Credibility!